torosent/torosent/README.md

    - **Direct Access:** If you have a question or issue, reach out to me without hesitation.

 4. **Accountability and Reliability**
    Autonomy must be balanced with personal responsibility.
 Being dependable maintains our standards and supports a healthy work environment.
-I take commitments seriously and expect the same—though I understand legitimate obstacles may arise.
+I take commitments seriously and expect the same, though I understand legitimate obstacles may arise.

 5. **Collaboration and Knowledge Sharing**
    Siloed knowledge creates bottlenecks.
 I encourage teamwork and open sharing of expertise to drive better outcomes, avoiding over-centralization or micromanagement.